 Whare Tahi – Housing First

-Housing First prioritises immediate access to permanent housing, recognising that it is easier for people to address other issues once they are housed.
-It then provides and links people with the support services necessary to address those issues.
+Housing First prioritises immediate access to permanent housing, recognising that individuals can address other challenges more effectively once they are securely housed.
+This approach connects individuals with the necessary support services to tackle underlying issues, such as addiction, health problems, and financial sustainability.

-We provide whānau with an opportunity to be housed in long term arrangements whether they are single or part of a wider whānau.
-This initiative aims to ensure that whānau are supported appropriately while in medium or long term living arrangements.
-This could include support around addictions, health needs and financial sustainability.
-These are examples of what limits whānau from reaching their full potential
+We aim to provide whānau with long-term housing options, whether they are single individuals or part of a wider whānau.
+Through Housing First, we ensure that whānau receive appropriate support in medium to long-term living arrangements.
+This support could include assistance with health issues, addiction, and financial stability—factors that often prevent whānau from reaching their full potential.

-Any government ministry or community agency including Iwi can make a referral to Housing First.
-The staff member who completes the referral will act as a referral advocate during the safety needs assessment process.
-Referrals may take up to 3 days.
+Any government ministry, community agency, or Iwi can refer individuals to Housing First.
+The staff member completing the referral will act as an advocate during the safety needs assessment process.
+Please note that we may require up to three days to process referrals.

 Expected Outcomes.